Buffalo Bills vs. Washington Football Team NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Buffalo played 12 games with over 45.5 points scored, its current matchup's over/under, last year.
+- Buffalo played 12 games with more than 45.5 points scored, its current matchup's total, last season.

-- Washington played five games last season (29.4% of opportunities) in which the teams combined to score more than 45.5 points.
+- Last season, five of Washington's 17 games had a combined total higher than 45.5 points scored.

-- The two teams averaged a combined 6.7 more points per game (52.2) a season ago than this game's over/under of 45.5 points.
+- These two teams averaged a combined 52.2 points per game a season ago, 6.7 more points than the over/under of 45.5 set for this matchup.

-- The Bills and the Football Team saw their opponents average a combined 1.5 less points per game last season than the over/under of 45.5 set in this game.
+- The Bills and the Football Team saw their opponents average a combined 1.5 less points per game last season than the over/under of 45.5 set in this matchup.

-- The average point total for Bills games last year was 2.7 more points than the over/under of 45.5 in this matchup.
+- The average point total in Bills games last year was 2.7 more points than the over/under of 45.5 in this matchup.

-- The average over/under for Football Team games in 2020 was 1.1 fewer points than the point total of 45.5 in this outing.

 Bills stats and trends